leotorrez/modding/guides/weapon-banana.md

 15. We are almost done!
 The last part is to change the name to have “SerpentSpineHead” and remove that text from the original object so the plugin knows which object to export.
 Once you have named things correctly, export using the Export Genshin Mod Folder back to SerpentSpine data folder (see Mona tutorial for full steps)

-    If you have any issues with exporting, please refer to the [GIMI troubleshooting guide](/Guides/Troubleshooting.md#model-exporting-issues) to see if your issue shows up.
+    If you have any issues with exporting, please refer to the [Troubleshooting guide](./troubleshooting) to see if your issue shows up.

 16. At this point, it is a good idea to confirm that your model is loading into the game correctly before we start working on textures.
 Copy over the Mod folder and reload: